ugo-studio/myfetch/README.md

 - Parameters:
   - `input`: RequestInfo - The URL or Request object.
   - `init` (optional): RequestInit - The request [Options](https://www.npmjs.com/package/node-fetch#fetch-options) for the HTTP(S) request
+  - Additional options to `init`.
-  - `options` (optional): myFetchOptions - Additional options.
+    - `timeout` (optional): number - Request timeout in milliseconds.
+    - `throwHttpError` (optional): boolean - Set this to `false` if you don't want to throw an error when http status is not ok.
+Default: `true`.
     - `useNodeFetch` (optional): boolean - Set to true to use Node.js [Options](https://www.npmjs.com/package/node-fetch#fetch-options), e.g., agents.
-      - `maxRetry` (optional): number | null - How many times a request will retry if it failed.
+    - `maxRetries` (optional): number - How many times a request will retry if it failed.
 Default is 3.
     - `retryCb` (optional): function - Callback function that is called when the HTTP(S) request is retrying.
       - Parameters:
         - `err`: Error object.
         - `count`: Retry count.
         - `max`: Max retry count.
     - `retryCondition` (optional): function - Function to override and set your own condition for retrying.
       - Parameters:
-          - `res`: HTTP(S) Response object.
+        - `response`: HTTP(S) Response object.
       - Returns: boolean | Promise<boolean>
 - Returns: Promise<Response>

 ### SET_MAX_CONCURRENT_REQUESTS